ksudhir007/mizu/docs/index.md

 ## Key Features

 * Simple and powerful CLI
-* No installation or code instrumentation required
+* No installation or code instrumentation
 * View all HTTP requests, REST and gRPC API calls in real time
 * Mizu works completely on premises (on-prem)